Pedestal bathroom sinks have been a popular choice for use in homes for decades!

 - Shut off your water

-- Disconnect the pipes
+- Disconnect the pipes and remove old sink

 - Mark the locations for new plumbing, reroute, and install new lines